dthree/wat/readme.md

 #### Wat covers everything

-Wat provides the only centralized source of syntax cheat sheets for every language and every major framework and library.
-If it has an API and is used by the community, it's supported here; be it [jQuery](https://jquery.com), [Go](https://golang.org/), [React](http://facebook.github.io/react/), [Dragula](https://github.com/bevacqua/dragula) or [Rails](http://rubyonrails.org/).
+Wat provides the only community-based, centralized source of syntax cheat sheets for every language and every major framework and library.
+If it has an API and is used by the community, it's supported here!

 #### It's smart

-Wat combines a document index, edit-distance algorithms, tabbed auto-completion and common sense to make sure you get what you asked for.
+Wat combines indexes, edit-distance algorithms, auto-completion and common sense to make sure you get what you asked for.
 It auto-updates when the community adds content, and optimizes its performance based on the content you use most.

 #### It shreds red tape like a frisky cat

 Wat's content is not perfect, it isn't formal and it isn't pedantic.
 Wat doesn't aim to provide letter-perfect, offical documentation for languages.
 Work like that [is in good hands](https://developer.mozilla.org/en-US/).

 If you're building a web browser, refer to [W3C](http://www.w3.org/) for specifications.
 Wat is targeted for the 99.99% of us who have the basic familiarity with a Library and simply need to look up API or usage samples.

 ## Install